Navigating IMDG regulations

 The IMDG Code provides specific packaging requirements for each class and category of dangerous goods.
 The packaging must be able to withstand the conditions of transport, including the potential for impact, vibration, and temperature fluctuations.
 It must also be leak-proof and able to prevent the release of dangerous goods into the environment.

 You must label and mark all packages containing dangerous goods in accordance with the IMDG code.
-Affix those labels to each package and provide information on the class and UN number of the goods.
-Markings must be clearly visible and provide information on the consignor, consignee, and the nature of the goods.
+Then affix those labels to each package and provide information on the class and UN number of the goods.
+You should also ensure that markings must be clearly visible and provide information on the consignor, consignee, and the nature of the goods.

 Documentation requirements for IMDG regulations